slcorp/RTView-Docker-Deployment/SOLMON-COLLECTOR/README.md

         cp /source/setenv.sh .

 All 5 files will have to be tailored for the specific RTView package that you are trying to Dockerize.
+For example, in the install_solmon_collector_to_docker.sh, the ports, which will have to be forwarded, and the directory structure, needed for data persistence, will have to match your installation.
-The install script will be named, based on the name of the RTView package
+The install script will be named, based on the name of the RTView package.

 Build the image: